Hanen-Alwafi/Covid-19-Prediction-for-South-African/README.md

 # Covid-19-Prediction-for-South-African
-Prediction for South African

  Covid 19 prediction for South African analyzing and predicting the coronavirus(COVID-19) cases and death cases of South Africa using "Power Bi" for visualizations and linear regression in python for the prediction model.

 II.
 INTRODUCTION